PhotonVision/photon-picam-driver/README.md

 # photon-picam-driver
 Driver for the raspberry Pi camera.
-This driver provides access to the Pi camera through OMX and allows OpenGL to directly access the camera.
-This is only supported on Raspberry Pi 3-based systems (.e.g 3 Model B, CM 3.)
+This driver provides access to the Pi camera through MMAL and allows OpenGL to directly access the camera.
+This is only supported on Raspberry Pi 3-based systems (e.g Pi 3 Model B, CM 3.)

 ## Installation
  1. Clone this repo in `/opt/vc/src/hello_pi/`.